collinalexbell/HackMatrix/game-design.md

 ## Design Mindset
 ### I am building a Jewel
 I have something here.
 I just need to add more material to the kernel and compress it hard enough.
+Slow, methodical, consitent compression.

 ```
 $ implemented